liuyixuan820/liuyixuan820.github.io/_pages/personal_life.md

    <li>Shanghai Jiao Tong University Rong Chang Orchestra (<a href="https://space.bilibili.com/205949520/">上交荣昶中西乐团</a>).</li>
 </ul>

 I favor the Baroque period music, and my favorite composers are J.S.
 Bach, Handel, and Vivaldi.
 I've also learned to play the piano in primary school.
-Here’s <a href="https://user-images.githubusercontent.com/90797701/179892169-d7ff8544-0a58-41d9-991a-1d07c5d4fe10.mp4">a video of me playing the piano and the cello as a kid in the Gulang Island (where I was born) Concert Hall</a>.
+Here’s <a href="https://user-images.githubusercontent.com/90797701/179892169-d7ff8544-0a58-41d9-991a-1d07c5d4fe10.mp4">a video of me playing the piano and the cello as a kid in the Gulang Island Concert Hall</a>.

 I also enjoy playing golf in my free time.
 I'm coached by the pro golfer <a href="https://www.facebook.com/paul.podraza.1/">Paul Podraza</a> in Austin, TX.